Do you have to report crypto on taxes if you don’t sell?

 Let’s imagine the following scenario:

-In January 2021, you bought one bitcoin at $30K.
-On April 2021, one bitcoin was worth $50K, and you decided to sell.
+In January 2021, you bought one Bitcoin at $30K.
+On April 2021, one Bitcoin was worth $50K, and you decided to sell.
 Your capital gain is the difference between the sales proceeds ($50K) and the cost basis ($30K).
-Since you’re selling your bitcoin before holding for more than 12 months, you’ll face a short-term capital gains tax scenario, with a tax rate ranging from 10% to 37%, depending on your personal situation (e.g., filing status, etc.).
+Since you’re selling your Bitcoin before holding for more than 12 months, you’ll face a short-term capital gains tax scenario, with a tax rate ranging from 10% to 37%, depending on your personal situation (e.g., filing status, etc.).

 Crypto-tax free events